nf-core/omicsgenetraitassociation/docs/usage.md

 If `-profile` is not specified, the pipeline will run locally and expect all software to be installed and available on the `PATH`.
 This is _not_ recommended, since it can lead to different results on different machines dependent on the computer enviroment.

 -   `test`
     -   A profile with a complete configuration for automated testing
     -   Includes links to test data so needs no other parameters
 -   `docker`
     -   A generic configuration profile to be used with [Docker](https://docker.com/)
 -   `singularity`
     -   A generic configuration profile to be used with [Singularity](https://sylabs.io/docs/)
 -   `podman`
     -   A generic configuration profile to be used with [Podman](https://podman.io/)
 -   `shifter`
     -   A generic configuration profile to be used with [Shifter](https://nersc.gitlab.io/development/shifter/how-to-use/)
 -   `charliecloud`
     -   A generic configuration profile to be used with [Charliecloud](https://hpc.github.io/charliecloud/)
 -   `apptainer`
     -   A generic configuration profile to be used with [Apptainer](https://apptainer.org/)
 -   `conda`
     -   A generic configuration profile to be used with [Conda](https://conda.io/docs/).
 Please only use Conda as a last resort i.e. when it's not possible to run the pipeline with Docker, Singularity, Podman, Shifter, Charliecloud, or Apptainer.

+**Omicsgenetraitassociation specific profiles**

+-   `test`
+    -   A minimal test profile for the full workflow

 ### `-resume`